-You can use the system variable NFS\$CreateAccess to control how RISC OS NFS sets the read/write access attributes for user, group and other when creating a file or directory on UNIX.
+You can use the system variable NFS\$CreateAccess to define the default read/write access attributes for user, group and other that RISC OS NFS sets when creating a file or directory on UNIX.
 This variable uses six of its lowest nine bits:

-User Group Other r w r w - r w -
+User Group Other r w - r w - r w 9-

-You should set the variable in a boot file; see your RISC OS User Guide if you need help on this.
 You can set it in octal by using a leading '0' (you'll find this familiar if you've ever used the UNIX chmod command with numbers), or in hexadecimal by using a leading '0x', or in decimal by just using a number.
 So the following would all set the variable to specify user read/write access, group read only access, and no access to others: